 Reasons for ransomware infection

-- spam / phising emails
+- spam / phising emails,

-- poorly trained staff
+- poorly trained staff and

-- damaged websites / online advertising
+- damaged websites / online advertising.

-Tips against ransomware
+Tips and measures against ransomware

 There are a number of tips or precautions to take to protect yourself as a user from the threat of ransomware.
 On the one hand, the aim is to minimise the attacking potential and, on the other hand, to optimise personal actions.